Evastin

 Were you looking for information on Avastin?
 Evastin is a common misspelling of Avastin.

-Avastin® is a medication used to treat certain types of cancer, in particular, colorectal cancer and non-squamous, non-small cell cancer.
+Avastin® is a medication used to treat various types of cancer.
 It works by binding to and inhibiting a certain type of protein that encourages the growth of new blood vessels.
 The result is that the cancer is essentially "starved" of its blood supply.
 The drug is given by injection at your healthcare provider's office.
 Side effects of Avastin can include diarrhea, dehydration, and fatigue.

-(Click Avastin to read the complete eMedTV article, which offers a detailed discussion on how the drug works, additional side effects, and things to discuss with your healthcare provider prior to beginning treatment.)
+(Click Avastin to read the complete eMedTV article, which offers a detailed discussion on how the drug works, additional side effects, and things to discuss with your healthcare provider prior to beginning treatment.
+You can also click any of the links in the box to the right for specific information.)

 Written by/reviewed by: Kristi Monson, PharmD; Arthur Schoenstadt, MD